 But then the machinery start to creak…

 I show up at the front desk with some shirts for pressing. ”There’s an iron in your room”, the young lady says.
 Well, of course, but now I wanted to leave these with you to have them pressed, I argue with a tone of voice so smooth that I’m even surprising myself.
 A confused girl reluctantly accepts my laundry bag + list, looking even more surprised when I ask for express service.
-It seems like the folks at the Jade need to step up the training of their staff.
+It seems like the folks at the then Jade, now Walker, need to step up the training of their staff.
 I detect little frictions.
 The bill is almost reluctantly presented to me.
 I quickly realize that I need to grab my case and hail a cab on the Avenue of the Americas myself.
 I’m puzzled.
 Especially since check-in was a dream.

 I will give it another chance.
 Yes, I will.